 Director of Professional Development

-Liesl Chatman has served in significant leadership positions in university, school district, and museum settings.
-Currently, she is the Director of Professional Development at the Science Museum of Minnesota, a position she has held since 2005.
-Prior to her work with the Museum, she oversaw science for the Saint Paul Public Schools (SPPS) from 2003-2005 and served as the Executive Director of the University of California, San Francisco (UCSF) Science & Health Education Partnership (SEP) from 1994-2003.
+Liesl Chatman has been Director of Professional Development at the Science Museum of Minnesota since 2005.
+She has served in significant leadership positions in university, school district, and museum settings.
+Prior to her work with the Museum, she oversaw science for the Saint Paul Public Schools (SPPS) from 2003–2005 and served as the Executive Director of the University of California, San Francisco (UCSF) Science & Health Education Partnership (SEP) from 1994–2003.

-At the Science Museum of Minnesota, Liesl has initiated the Science House: A Resource Center for Educators, an extensive $1.5 million professional development and materials center for STEM educators; Nexus, a professional development program specifically designed for district level science coordinators; the National Science Foundation-funded Peer Alliance for Gender Equity (PAGE), a national pilot training program in gender equity; and the newly funded Materials and Understanding for STEM Educators (MUSE) in Minnesota, which is a K-12 statewide initiative with funding from the Minnesota State Legislature.
+At the Science Museum of Minnesota, Liesl has initiated Science House: A Resource Center for Educators, an extensive $1.5 million professional development and materials center for STEM educators; Nexus, a state-wide leadership program specifically designed for school district leaders working on inclusion and equity in STEM education; and the National Science Foundation-funded PAGE, a regional leadership program focused on inclusion and equity in STEM education.

 Erin Villegas Strauss